 How to Study for the MPT

 Like the MEE, the MPT can seem like a daunting exam to prepare for!
-The High Bar’s Writing Guide includes licensed MPT questions from past bar exams released by the NCBE.
+Write for the Bar includes licensed MPT questions from past bar exams released by the NCBE.
 Our editors have specifically selected a diverse array of MPT questions to provide a thorough representation of the types of tasks that you may encounter on the exam, including but not limited to Memorandum, Letters, Briefs, Wills, Findings of Facts and Conclusions of Law, and two-part tasks too.

 Like our MEE questions, our MPT questions also come with sample answers that students have frequently turned to for added support.
 Each sample answer and grading grid is intended to demonstrate clear and concise legal writing.
 By reviewing these sample answers and the application’s Tutor Tips, you will learn how to confidently and quickly draft the MPT task.